CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 We'll start working with createLayer.

 Look at the following snippet of code and predict what will happen.
 Then paste it into the template between the `<script> ... </script>` tags and save it as `lesson-2-multilayer.html`.
+If you'd prefer JS Fiddle, check out the demo [here](http://jsfiddle.net/gh/get/library/pure/cartodb/cartodb.js/t/03-cartodb.js-ground-up/lesson-2/jsfiddle/tree/master/js_demo2).

 {% highlight javascript %}
 window.onload = function () {